LionelJouin/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 #### Story 3

-A DRA driver for networks supports QoS guaranteed bandwidth which can ensures a specific bandwidth amount of the sharable network can be reserved exclusively to resource requests.
+A DRA driver for networks supports QoS guaranteed bandwidth which can ensure a specific bandwidth amount of the sharable network can be reserved exclusively to resource requests.
 A DRA driver also specifies minimum, maximum amount of reserved capacity for each resource request.
-When requesting the guaranteed network device, users specifies their required guaranteed bandwidth.
+When requesting the guaranteed network device, users specify their required guaranteed bandwidth.
 Otherwise, the default value defined by the DRA driver is applied.

 ### Risks and Mitigations